shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 of obsolete settings.
 Otherwise you will be wasting a good amount of the limited nvram available! ***

+   - KNOWN ISSUE: Memory leak when using IPv6 (bug in Asus's code and/or kernel code)

    - NEW: Rebased patches on 3.0.0.4.130 (RT-N53U sources).
           Build 130 brings various code changes to IPv6, not sure what else (as I have no changelog between 108 and 130).
+          The QoS code remains from build 108, as build 130 is unstable.
    - NEW: Added "diff" utility
+   - NEW: Keyword-based filter (new in 130)
    - FIXED: Firmware/settings can now be uploaded over HTTPS (bug fixed by Asus)
    - FIXED: Buffer overflow in networkmap that would cause garbled